ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 ### Final Thoughts
 You don't *have* to use the text editor at all to continue to write on your blog, you can use the Github UI to add or edit posts.
 If you use both, you'll need to remember to keep your GitHub repo in sync with your local files.
 Pull down changes from the GitHub repo by running `git pull origin master` before editing files locally so you don't lose changes, and remember to push any changes so you can see them with the 3 push steps we talked about above.

+### Thanks
+Thanks to my siblings for testing and editing this tutorial.
+Without them, this post would have way more exclamation points.